 - The company has to spend considerable effort and time to manage the new investment raised by the public.

 - The company may result in a loss of control because there will be new shareholders added to the enterprise.

 - There can be an agency problem that may become a stranger because there will be the new set of shareholders entered the business.

 - The business information that is disseminated to the public can be beneficial for the competitors to analyse the company.

 - The company may start facing the risk of litigation increased, such as the risks of private securities class actions, in additions to the activities that are related to the shareholder derivatives, etc.

 So, it is not only for the investor of the stock, but there are also many advantages and disadvantages associated with the company too.
-At the same time, it is important for us to explore the pros and cons related to the investors.
+At the same time, we need to explore the pros and cons related to investors.